 The abbreviation SSL stands for Secure Sockets Layer and it indicates that such a proxy uses HTTPS protocol for data transfer.
 By the way, HTTPS stands for Hypertext Transfer Protocol over SSL and describes the protocol that became a de facto standard for Internet security over the past several decades.

 Definition of SSL Proxy and How It Works

-So, what is an SSL proxy server and how does it work?
+So, what is an SSL proxy server and how do residential proxies work on this protocol?
 An SSL Proxy is a proxy server that uses SSL/HTTPS protocol for secure data transmission over encrypted channels.
 Now, let’s consider how an SSL proxy works.
 To provide extra security of the data transfer an SSL Proxy uses the SSL Layer to encrypt traffic between the endpoint (your device) and the website you are trying to access.
 This is a process similar to accessing a website holding an SSL security certificate.
 All of this is required to set up a secure HTTPS connection for data transfer.

 So, an SSL Proxy essentially emulates server certificates to validate the identity of the web server within the browser.
 Then the proxy uses SSL keys to encrypt and decrypt the data during transmission.

 Use cases of SSL Proxy

 Below we decided to place some of the most common use cases of SSL proxies for your consideration (these can be seen as advantages of an SSL proxy server in its day-to-day operations over a regular proxy):

 If a website or social network is blocked for viewing in your geographical area or country, you can use an SSL proxy to grant access to such a resource.
 So, if you want to watch your beloved TV show on Netflix or listen to your tunes on Spotify without limitations, you might want to consider using SSL proxies.